LuisAlejandro/agoras/docs/migration/faq.rst

 Q: I see deprecation warnings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A: Deprecation warnings indicate you're using old commands or parameters that will be removed in Agoras 3.0 (legacy ``agoras publish`` is supported through all 2.x releases).
-Update your commands to the new format.
-The warnings won't break your scripts, but you should migrate before upgrading to 3.0.
+A: The deprecation warnings in Agoras 2.x indicated old commands or parameters that would be removed in Agoras 3.0.
+The legacy ``agoras publish`` command was removed in 3.0; update your commands to the new format.

 Q: OAuth authorization fails
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~